 Green Product

-To uphold sustainable development and fulfill social responsibility, Wafer Works has established a green material management Procedure.
-In accordance with the "Green Product-Related Substance Management Procedure," relevant regulations such as RoHS 2.0, REACH/SVHC, and customer requirements, suppliers are requested each year to provide third-party laboratory test reports, agreement, or declaration form to confirm that the related materials conform to RoHS 2.0 and REACH/SVHC.
-The test results for heavy metals, and other harmful chemicals are all found to be "Not detected," ensuring that the Company’s products are safe for both humans and the environment.
+To uphold sustainable development and fulfill social responsibility, Wafer Works has established a green material management mechanism.
+In accordance with the "Green Product-Related Substance Management Guidelines," relevant regulations such as RoHS , REACH/SVHC, and customer requirements, suppliers are requested each year to provide third-party laboratory test reports, commitments, or warranty letters to confirm that the related materials conform to RoHS and REACH/SVHC.
+The test results for heavy metals, and other harmful chemicals are all found to be "Not detected," ensuring that the company's products are safe for both humans and the environment.

 Green Procurement